DFHack/dfhack/README.rst

 Alter the material of the selected job.
 Invoked as: job-material <inorganic-token>

 Intended to be used as a keybinding:
  * In 'q' mode, when a job is highlighted within a workshop or furnace, changes the material of the job.
-Only inorganic materials can be used in this mode.\n"
+Only inorganic materials can be used in this mode.
- * In 'b' mode, during selection of building components positions the cursor over the first available choice with the matching material.\n"
+ * In 'b' mode, during selection of building components positions the cursor over the first available choice with the matching material.

 job-duplicate
 =============